Designed and delivered a modular design system to bring consistency and speed to two enterprise products.

 •UX UI Designer

-Prototyping and delivery got noticeably faster, UX became more consistent across some genuinely complex tools, and collaboration between design and dev smoothed out.
-Most importantly, the team walked away with a system they felt confident maintaining and evolving on their own.
+Prototyping got faster because components didn't need to be rebuilt each time.
+Design quality became more consistent across genuinely complex enterprise tools.
+Handoffs between design and development smoothed out.
+Most importantly, the team walked away with a system they understood well enough to maintain and evolve on their own - not a library they'd inherit and slowly stop using.

-Design systems aren't really about the components — they're about giving a team shared language and momentum.
-This one helped them ship faster without second-guessing every decision.
+Design systems aren't really about the components.
+They're about giving a team shared language and momentum.